 The Seventh National HIV Strategy clearly identifies priority action areas for Australia’s ongoing HIV response in the light of commitments made under the UN Political Declaration on HIV 2011.

-Under the new National HIV Strategy, Australia commits itself to upscaling efforts to:
+Under the Seventh National HIV Strategy, Australia commits itself to upscaling efforts to:

 - reduce the incidence of HIV;